Danny Dorling, Annika Koljonen

 Part 3 The Future 7.
 Austerity, populism, Europe and the immediate future 8.
 Demography and environmental challenges 9.
 Attempts to overcome success fatigue

 Danny Dorling is the Halford Mackinder Professor of Geography at the University of Oxford.
 He is a Fellow of St Peter's College, Oxford, an Academician of the Academy of the Learned Societies in the Social Sciences and a former Honorary President of the Society of Cartographers.
 His books include, most recently, Do We Need Economic Inequality?
-(2018) and A Better Politics: How Government Can Make Us Happier (2016).
+(2018) and Slowdown (2020).

-Annika Koljonen graduated in Politics and International Relations from the University of Cambridge in 2019 and is currently an intern at the UN Human Rights Council in Geneva.
+Annika Koljonen graduated in Politics and International Relations from the University of Cambridge in 2019 and was an intern at the UN Human Rights Council in Geneva that year.
+She currently lives in Helsinki.